julianthome/acosolver/README.md

 # Evaluation

-We conducted our evaluation on a machine equipped with an Intel Core i7 2.4 GHz processor, 8 GB memory, running Apple Mac OS X 10.11 and Sushi v2.0.
-As external solver, we experimented with Z3-str2 as well as CVC4.
+We have conducted our evaluation on a machine equipped with an Intel Core i7 2.4 GHz processor, 8 GB memory, running Apple Mac OS X 10.11 and Sushi v2.0.
+As external solver, we have experimented with Z3-str2 as well as CVC4.

 ## Benchmark

-We extracted attack conditions from the following Java Web applications and services:
+We have extracted attack conditions from the following Java Web applications and services:

 * [WebGoat 5.2](https://www.owasp.org/index.php/Category:OWASP_WebGoat_Project):
   a deliberately in-secured Web application/service for the purpose of teaching security vulnerabilities